oakla/Medicine-Notes/Likely to be assessed.md

 ---
+aliases:
-aliases: [Likely to be assessed]
+  - Likely to be assessed
 tags:
+  - Context/MD1
 ---